AD-SDL/rpl-summer-2023/alex/README.md

 13. Put it over a saved location, indicating the place that shows where to store the object
 15. Drop down and open the gripper to drop the object

 ** In order to do step 8, we can obtain the best angle by keep rotating the camera in a loop to obtain the smallest area of the boundary box.
-The computer can rotate the orientation of the camera instead of rotating the gripper itself so that the process is more efficient
+The computer can rotate the orientation of the camera instead of rotating the gripper itself so that the process is more efficient **

+### 07/20
+Waiting for the raspberry pi to download all of the applications it need so that we can use the camera with the robot at the same time
+We're going to test all of the code we have so far and debug if needed